Poly Styrene: Documentary and biography

-Author Zoë Howe and Styrene's daughter, Celeste Bell, co-authored a biography of Styrene that was published in November 2018.
+Author Zoë Howe and Styrene's daughter Celeste co-authored a biography of Styrene that was published in November 2018.
 The book, titled Day Glo: The Poly Styrene Story, was published in the United States in September 2019.

 In 2021, Styrene was the subject of a documentary, Poly Styrene: I Am a Cliché, that was initially crowd-funded until the project got some investment from Sky Arts.
 Like the biography, the documentary was co-written by Howe and Bell, with Celeste Bell also directing with Paul Sng and providing the narration with Ruth Negga.
 The documentary coincided with the 40th anniversary of the release of the first X-Ray Spex album, Germfree Adolescents.
-"This film will be a celebration of the life and work of my mother, an artist who deserves to be recognised as one of the greatest frontwomen of all time; a little girl with a big voice whose words are more relevant than ever" Bell said.
+"This film will be a celebration of the life and work of my mother, an artist who deserves to be recognised as one of the greatest frontwomen of all time; a little girl with a big voice whose words are more relevant than ever," Bell said.
 The world premiere of I Am a Cliché took place online on 27 February 2021, with the film being released on digital formats on 5 March 2021 and broadcast by Sky Arts on 6 March 2021.